 The marketing claims fall into three buckets.
 First, blue light from screens damages your retinas over time.
 Second, blue light at night disrupts melatonin production and harms sleep.
 Third, blue light contributes to digital eye strain, the headaches and fatigue people feel after long screen sessions.

 Each claim has a kernel of biology behind it, which is what makes the marketing effective.
 Blue wavelengths do affect circadian timing.
 Blue light can damage retinal cells in extreme laboratory conditions.
 The eye does fatigue from prolonged near work.
-The leap is from these facts to the conclusion that filtering glasses meaningfully fix the problem.
+The leap is from these facts to the conclusion that filtering glasses meaningfully fix the problem at normal exposure levels.

 Why It Falls Short